dgleba/vamp203/README.md

       I used 03prep-iso.sh
 - create virtual box  ( I did this from windows) 09createvbox.bat
 - install the resulting Ubuntu 14.04 64bit server iso in vbox (just press enter when it starts.)
-- Start vbox ubuntu server, run  ./start.sh
+- Start vbox ubuntu server, run  sudo ./start.sh
-- run ./bootstrap203.sh which runs import203.sh and django203.sh
+- run  sudo ./bootstrap203.sh which runs import203.sh and django203.sh
 - visit in your browser: [ip-address]/menu